-There are three circumstances in which an activity that may be considered to be research can be conducted outside a licensed institution (section 27 (2)).
+There are three circumstances in which an animal research activity can be conducted outside a licensed institution (section 27 (2)).
 These are the observational study of one's own animal, administering veterinary treatment to an animal for the welfare of the animal, or a person conducting normal animal management operations.
-Please note that there would be no protection from prosecution under the cruelty provisions applying in these circumstances as they have not been approved or monitored by an Animal Ethics Committee (AEC).
+Please note that there is no protection from prosecution under the cruelty provisions applying in these circumstances as they have not been approved or monitored by an Animal Ethics Committee (AEC).

-and the surveillance involves procedures causing significant impact on animals, AEC approval should be considered.
+and the surveillance involves procedures likely to cause significant impact on animals.

 There are situations where there is an urgent need to use animals in the development of vaccines, treatments or tests.
 An example would be during the course of an emergency animal disease response.
 Specific arrangements need to be put in place by institutions with their AEC to ensure such projects are assessed as quickly as possible while maintaining compliance with the Code.

 Normal animal management operations is considered to mean the use of established techniques, procedures and substances for the management of a known population of animals by competent persons as part of and directed by a management program of an appropriate authority be that the owner or manager of the animals.

 Examples of situations where normal animal management operations may apply would be: